WilliamMcLain/Hack2023WristDev/README.md

 The system utilizes the Arduino IDE (C++ language) to read data from the sensors, Python for preprocessing and machine-learning model, and Java for user interface and experience.
 The system is compatible with the following systems and above: Arduino IDE 2.2, Python 23.7, and Java 17.
 ### Libraries and Packages
 **Arduino:**
--SparkFun_ISM330DHCX.h
+- SparkFun_ISM330DHCX.h
 **Python**
--numpy
--pandas
--sklearn.model_selection
--sklearn.linear_model
+- numpy
+- pandas
+- sklearn.model_selection
+- sklearn.linear_model
 **Java**
-java.io.*
+- java.io.*
-javax.swing.*
+- javax.swing.*
-java.util.*
+- java.util.*
-java.awt.*
+- java.awt.*

-ex.
-Windows 10
-Installing
-How/where to download your program
-Any modifications needed to be made to files/folders Executing program
+## Hardware Setup
+The IMU is powered by 3.3V and communicates with the Arduino through I2C by connecting the SDA and SCL.
+The IMU is placed in the center of the back of the hand, and is mounted to the glove to have it fixed in the appropriate position.
+The Arduino, along with its casing, is mounted on the forearm with a strap similar to a watch.

-How to run the program
+## How to run the program
-Step-by-step bullets
+- The
 code blocks for commands
 Help
 Any advise for common problems or issues.